-We have upgraded most customer meters to advanced meters.
-In addition to giving you access to your daily electricity use, your advanced meter sends real time usage information to us.
+We have upgraded most customer meters to smart meters.
+In addition to giving you access to your daily electricity use, your smart meter sends real time usage information to us.
 This means a meter reader won’t need come to your house each month, which helps save money.

 Residential Bill Display

 Commercial Bill Display